makeavish/makeavish/README.md

 At SigNoz, I started as the first backend engineer and helped build the 0→1 product: tracing, SigNoz Cloud, performance improvements, docs, user support, and whatever else was politely on fire that week.
 Somewhere along the way, I moved closer to product because I enjoyed figuring out **what to build**, **why it matters**, and **how to get it into users' hands** just as much as writing the code.

 These days, I work across product and engineering on **Noz**, **SigNoz MCP** and **AI O11y**, our agent-native observability layer.
-The goal is simple: help engineers debug production systems using AI agents that can understand traces, logs, metrics, alerts, dashboards, services, deployments, and code.
+The goal is simple: help engineers debug production systems using AI agents that can understand traces, logs, metrics, alerts, deployments, and code.

-In plain English: I want to help engineering teams understand what’s happening in production faster, without jumping between five dashboards just to figure out what broke.

 ## Work